Skip to main content

 • Use Command Palette: Ctrl+Shift+P → "Copy File Reference"

-• Right-click menu → "Copy File Reference"
+• Use right-click menu → "Copy File Reference"

 • Check if you're in a text file (extension won't work on images/binaries)